Raa0404/otsapp35/README.md

-# OTS Final App
+# OTS App

-This is the final production-ready version of the OTS Settlement App.
+Production-ready version with all three phases.